 Independence - To permit the rendering of impartial and unbiased judgment essential to the proper conduct of audits, internal auditors will be independent of the activities they audit.
 This independence is achieved through organizational status and objectivity.

-Organizational Status: The Executive Director of Internal Audit is responsible to the Treasurer, Board of Regents, whose scope of responsibility and authority assures that audit findings and recommendations will be afforded adequate consideration and the effectiveness of action will be reviewed at an appropriate level.
+Organizational Status: The Executive Director of Internal Audit reports to the Finance and Asset Management Committee of the Board of Regents via the Audit Advisory Committee and reports administratively to the President, whose scope of responsibility and authority assures that audit findings and recommendations will be afforded adequate consideration and the effectiveness of action will be reviewed at an appropriate level.
 The Executive Director of Internal Audit has direct access to both the President and the Board of Regents, and may take matters to them that are believed to be of sufficient magnitude and importance to require their immediate attention.

 Objectivity: Because objectivity is essential to the audit function, an internal auditor does not develop and install procedures, prepare records, or engage in any other activity which the auditor would normally review and appraise and which could reasonably be construed to compromise the auditor’s independence.
 The auditor’s objectivity is not adversely affected, however, by determining or recommending standards of control to be adopted in the development of systems and procedures under review.

 Responsibility - The internal audit staff has a responsibility to report to University management on the areas examined and to evaluate management’s plans or actions to correct reported findings.
-In addition, the Executive Director of Internal Audit has a responsibility to report at least annually to the Board of Regents Finance and Asset Management Committee and to inform the Board of any significant findings that have not been reasonably addressed by University management.
+In addition, the Executive Director of Internal Audit has a responsibility to report at least annually to the Board of Regents Finance and Asset Management Committee and quarterly to the Audit Advisory Committee to inform them of any significant findings and those that have not been reasonably addressed by University management.